bsorrentino/bsorrentino/_posts/2024-03-05-how-to-stream-data-in-nextjs.md

 * Create a client side [React] component that consume the data chunk over http.

 ### Create a ReadableStream from an async generator

+We will create a [ReadableStream] that fetch data from an [async generator] using [TextEncoder] to encode the data chunks.

 ```typescript